top companies in Indonesia

 Market Cap: USD 24.75 Billion

-Bank Mandiri is one of Indonesia’s largest state-owned Bank based on its assets’ value.
-Individuals, small and medium-sized businesses (SMEs), and corporations can all make use of Bank Mandiri’s wide array of banking products and services.
+Bank Mandiri is one of Indonesia’s largest state-owned Banks based on the value of its assets.
+Individuals, small and medium-sized businesses (SMEs), and corporations can all use Bank Mandiri’s vast banking products and services.

 Astra International (IDX: ASII)